ingmarboeschen/JATSdecoderEvaluation/README.md

 ## Evaluation of JATSdecoder
 This repository contains evaluation data and R-scripts for analyses with [JATSdecoder](https://github.com/ingmarboeschen/JATSdecoder) presented in following papers:
-- Böschen, I. (2021) The JATSdecoder package: Extract metadata, abstract and sectioned text from NISO-JATS coded XML documents (in press).
+- Böschen, I. (2021) Software review: The JATSdecoder package—extract metadata, abstract and sectioned text from NISO-JATS coded XML documents; Insights to PubMed central’s open access database.
+Scientometrics. https://doi.org/10.1007/s11192-021-04162-z
 - Böschen, I. (2021).
 Evaluation of JATSdecoder as an automated text extraction tool for statistical results in scientific reports.
 Scientific Reports **11**, 19525. https://doi.org/10.1038/s41598-021-98782-3

 Note: A minimal web app to extract statistical results from textual resources with get.stats() is hosted at [https://get-stats.app](https://get-stats.app).